matyas-brabec/2025-europar-llm/README.md

 cd framework/knn                   # k-NN base directory
 ```

-To compile and run with the default parameters (those tested in the paper), simply run `make` followed by `make run` in the chosen base directory:
+To compile and run with the default parameters (those tested in the paper), simply run `make` followed by `make run` in the chosen base directory (note that the `knn` part requires `CMake` of version 3.20 or higher):

 ```bash
 make      # Compiling the code